 If you’re just beginning the research process about what types of financial aid is available to you, we’ll step you through some basics on this page.
 If you have any questions, please contact us.
-The financial aid application process at Bellevue College begins with the FAFSA (Free Application for Federal Student Aid).
+The financial aid application process at Bellevue College begins with the FAFSA (Free Application for Federal Student Aid) or the WASFA (Washington Application for State Financial Aid).
 Eligibility for federal, state, and institutional aid is based on the EFC (Expected Family Contribution) and calculated by the Department of Education.
 Review the steps for applying.

-If your student will be claimed as your dependent during the year he or she plans to attend college, you’ll be required to complete a parent portion of the FAFSA.
+Generally, if your student is under the age of 24 and also claimed as your dependent during the year he or she plans to attend college, you’ll be required to complete a parent portion of the FAFSA or WASFA.
 You can get a head start by familiarizing yourself with the documents required for the FAFSA.

 Check out the Seven Easy Steps to FAFSA: Online Tutorial.

 Encourage Your Student to File Online

 Completing the online application is quick and secure.
 The online form is especially convenient for parents and students that are not living at the same state or country.
 It’ll allow both of you to complete and sign the application quickly and without the hassle of having to mail the application back and forth.

 The FSA ID – a username and password – must be used to log in to certain U.S. Department of Education websites.
 Your FSA confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 Apply for a FSA ID now.